Classes and Prototypes

 Section titled “Constructor Functions and Prototype”Before the introduction of ES6 classes, JavaScript developers relied on constructor functions and the prototype chain to create objects and define inheritance.

-- A constructor function is a regular function used to create objects.
+A constructor function is a regular function used to create objects.

-- Every function in JavaScript has a
+Every function in JavaScript has a prototype

-property by default, which is used when creating inheritance between objects.
+used when creating inheritance between objects.
+The prototype

 When a new object is created using a constructor function, methods defined on the prototype can be accessed by all instances, optimizing memory usage.

-ES6 Class Syntax and Inheritance with extends
+ES6 Class Syntax

 syntax, which provides a cleaner and more intuitive way to define classes and objects.
 This is essentially syntactic sugar over the already existing prototype-based inheritance.